-Individuals who receive their Medicare Part A and Part B coverage through private health plans are considered to be enrolled in a Medicare Advantage plan.
-Medicare Advantage plans may also include prescription drug coverage offered under Part D. In addition to the standard Part A and Part B benefits or Part D coverage, Medicare Advantage plans may cover supplemental benefits, such as coverage for dental care, vision care, acupuncture or health club memberships.
+Individuals who receive their Medicare Part A and Part B coverage through private health plans, are considered to be enrolled in a Medicare Advantage plan.
+Medicare Advantage plans may also include prescription drug coverage offered under Part D. In addition to the standard Part A and Part B benefits or Part D coverage, Medicare Advantage plans may cover supplemental benefits, such as coverage for dental care, vision care, acupuncture, or health club memberships.
 If the supplemental benefits are covered for all enrollees in the Medicare Advantage plan, the benefits are referred to as mandatory supplemental benefits.
 If the enrollee elects whether to receive these benefits, then they are referred to as optional supplemental benefits.
-The Center for Medicare and Medicaid Services (CMS) sets rules for and approves Medicare Advantage plans, plan benefits and cost sharing for enrollees.
+CMS sets rules for and approves Medicare Advantage plans, plan benefits and cost sharing for enrollees.

 Under a Medicare Premium Buy-In agreement, states may enroll Medicaid recipients in Medicare Part A, Part B and/or Part D and pay their premiums.
 The purpose of these arrangements is to permit the state, as part of its total assistance plan, to provide Medicare protection to certain groups of needy individuals.
-This arrangement also has the effect of transferring some medical costs for this population from the title XIX Medicaid program, which is partially state financed to title XVIII Medicare program (guarantees access to health insurance for all Americans aged 65 and older, younger people with disabilities and individuals with end stage renal disease), which is funded by the Federal government and by the payment of individual premiums.
-Federal Financial Participation (FFP) is available through the Medicaid program to assist the states with the premium payment for certain groups of recipients.
+This arrangement also has the effect of transferring some medical costs for this population from the title XIX Medicaid program, which is partially state financed to title XVIII